najia096/Computer-Security-Project-Secure-Chat/Readme.md

 We have used MacOS system for this project

-- Clone the github repo and open the terminal.
+- Clone the github repo and open the terminal
 - Ensure you have the necessary dependencies installed, including OpenSSL, GTK, GMP, and GTK3
 - Compile the source code using the provided Makefile.
 Run make to build the executable files
 - Start the server by running ./chat -h and then ./chat -l & sleep 1 && ./chat -c localhost &